DrPlantabyte/simple-si-units/README.md

 * Not aiming for full integration with [uom](https://crates.io/crates/uom)

 ## Roadmap
-The version of this library will be incremented to reflect progress throught he various milestones.
-The goal is to read version 1.0 (API stable) as quickly as practical.
+The version of this library will be incremented to reflect progress through the various milestones.
+The goal is to reach version 1.0 (API stable) as quickly as practical.

 * **V0.1.0** - Finish README and claim [crates.io](https://crates.io/) namespace
 * **V0.2.0** - Scope declaration